runmybusiness/initialcon/README.md

 Images are generated in PNG format with a colored background & the initials in white text.

 The string can be an email, an IP address, a username, an ID or something else that is persistant between page loads.
+This string determines the color of the icon background and will persist between pageloads so long as the string doesnt change.

 ### Generate an initialcon